 Broken fluorescent bulbs and CFLs

-Fluorescent lamps contain mercury (Hg), which is highly toxic to people and wildlife.
-If a fluorescent bulb, follow these instructions from the Vermont Department of Health:
+Fluorescent bulbs contain mercury (Hg), which is highly toxic.
+If a fluorescent bulb breaks, follow these VT Dept of Health instructions:

-• Close off and Ventilate the room and evacuate the room for at least 15 minutes.
+• Ventilate area for at least 15 minutes

-• Remove all bulb materials you can, and don’t use a vacuum cleaner.
+• Remove all bulb materials you can, and don’t use a vacuum cleaner or you will spread Hg and permanently contaminate your vacuum.

 • Wear disposable gloves if available